usineur/ZeldaROTH/README.md

 # Port of Zelda Time Return of the Hylian to PS Vita (French Version)

 # Why this fork ?
-The main goal was to have a french version of this game because i'm french :)$ The second one was to correct some missing references on compilation files.$
+The main goal was to have a french version of this game because i'm french :)
+The second one was to correct some missing references on compilation files.

 Thanks to usineur for his work and help.